digitalyoshixi/zettelkasten/content/Security/NOP Slide.md

   - binary_exploitation
 ---
 A technique for resolving address differences.
-You simply place a lot of [[x86 Intel nop]] instructions in your payload to guarantee your actual shellcode is ran.
+You simply place a lot of [[x86 nop]] instructions in your payload to guarantee your actual shellcode is ran.